 Amazon advertising works on the basis of payment per ‘click’ not payment per sale.
 A ‘click’ it when someone using the site clicks on a book cover in the Sponsored Ads Relating to This Item.
 Advertisers select the product pages that they would like to advertise on and bid for opportunity.
 The Naturally, the more authors who jump on the bandwagon, the higher bids are pushed.
 Whereas it was initially possible to win a bidding ‘war’ at 2p a click, 50p is the new norm.
 In other words, advertising is now a necessity, but is becoming far more expensive and is far less effective.
 Whereas the US used to be my main market for eBooks sales, I find that I can no longer afford to compete there.
 In the UK, I pay more than 50% of my eBook revenue back to Amazon Marketing Services, just to stand still.
 In other words, my 70% royalty rate has become 35%.

 Why should I care?

-If you’re an author and you’re reading this, you will be all too aware of the issues I have mentioned, even if there is no evidence that they have affected your sales.
+If you’re an author and you’re reading this, you will be all too aware of the issues I have outlined, even if there’s no evidence that they have affected your sales.
 If you’re reader, you may ask, ‘Why should I care?’
 So many new titles are published each year that if there isn’t another Jane Davis release, there’s always her back-catalogue and, let’s face it, there will never be a shortage of other books to choose from.

 “Experimental work will suffer.
 Most of us write something with a different edge or a new interpretation from the mainstream.
 These new pathways ensure writing is dynamic.
 This is a great gift that indies bring to the world of writing.
 Without that dynamism the whole thing is sunk.” ~ Alison Morton.